 Brian Jenkins

-Don’t work for free.
-Exchanging services for a great “opportunity” is a common mistake made by many rookie performers and entertainers.
-It’s important to establish your price point for your skill and experience, and stick to it.
+Exchanging services for a great “opportunity” is a common mistake many rookie performers and entertainers make.
+It’s important to establish your price point for your skill and experience and stick to it.
 Working for free undercuts the market for your fellow performers and dilutes the value of your talents.
-You’ve worked hard to develop your skill and you deserve to get paid appropriately.
+You’ve worked hard to develop your skills, and you deserve to get paid appropriately.

-At the same time, always be willing to provide more than requested.
-An extra balloon animal to a crying kid goes a long way to creating future customers.
-Restaurant staffs are often like small families, where everyone chips in to get the job done.
+An extra balloon animal for a crying kid goes a long way to creating future customers.
+Restaurant staff are often like small families where everyone chips in to get the job done.
 Be flexible and accommodating.
 Avoid diva-like behavior that could ruin the experience for you and other performers.
-Cultivating a good relationship with the staff and management is absolutely vital.
+Cultivating a good relationship with the staff and management is vital.

-Have a few business cards handy with links to your social media, website, and GigSalad profile so new fans can continue to connect with you.
+Have a few business cards with links to your social media, website, and GigSalad profile so new fans can continue connecting with you.
 This is a great way to increase your bookings and build your fanbase.

 Good suggestions!!!